ricardobaumann/spring_blog_api/README.md

 ## Installation
 Steps to install and run the application.
-1. Git clone it
+* Git clone it
-2. Install Java 8+ and Maven 3+
+* Install Java 8+ and Maven 3+
-3. Setup a folder to host file upload:
+* Setup a folder to host file upload:
-4. Run <strong>clean package install spring-boot:run</strong> on root folder
+* Run <strong>mvn clean package install spring-boot:run</strong> on root folder
-5. This application will be available on http://localhost:8080
+* This application will be available on http://localhost:8080

 ## Usage
 * With a running application, the first step is to authenticate: